Slovak Paradise National Park – best places to visit

 Best places to visit in Slovak Paradise National Park

-Concentration of the karst caves is here the largest from all over Slovakia.
-Of the three hundred of discovered underground caves only Dobšinská ice cave is open to the public.
+The concentration of the karst caves is here the largest from all over Slovakia.
+Of the three hundred of discovered underground caves only Dobšinská Ice cave is open to the public.

 Dobšinská ice cave, Sovak Paradise National Park, Slovakia by dariusz woźniak